achunt2143/W-Launcher/README.md

 ## Future Tasks

 * ~~Adding the Just Type... functionality~~ Just Type... has been implemented as of 8/26/2022
-* App drawer separation of system and downloaded apps
+* ~~App drawer separation of system and downloaded apps~~ Tab layout has been implemented as of 8/29/2022
-* Settings in app drawer
+* Settings in app drawer - Work in progress
 * Allow dock to be customizable
 * ~~Do better on the dock layout~~

 ## Commit History

+8/29/2022 System and Downloaded apps are now separated.
+Due to how Android handles flags on apps, it is not perfect, but does a good job.
+Settings tab is there, and does pull some settings for launch, but it is not finished.

 8/29/2022 Just Type... had some bugs when calling or sending a text to a contact.
 There was a null array error that would cause the launcher to crash.
 This should be fixed.
 Some errors also occurred